mujjasaikumar/Note_taking_application/README.md

 1. **User Profile Management**: Implement features for users to manage their profiles, including updating email addresses and changing passwords.

 2. **Tagging System**: Implement a tagging system for notes, allowing users to categorize and organize their notes efficiently.

+3. **Secure Password Storage**: Implement secure password storage in the database using hashing and salting techniques.

+4. **Authentication based login**: Implement authentication for secure login.

 ### Contributors